lstolowski/hex-arch-books/README.md

 ### Local run

+#### DB
 Application needs a DB to run:
 ```
 docker compose up
 ```
+The database (Postgres) is filed up with a data with automatic schema creation, each time the context is started.
+So ***after app restart the data will be lost***.

+There should be a migration mechanism like flyway or liquibase but I had no time to configure it.

+#### Spring Boot
 Start the app as a normal Spring boot application with some endpoints available

 ```